 The Cozumel municipal cultural board sponsors lots of live shows in the Plaza square, as well.

-Weekly free concerts or dance performances are usually on the schedule – traditionally on Sunday evenings. (*N.B.: once the COVID virus crisis clears, these will resume.)
+Weekly free concerts or dance performances are usually on the schedule – traditionally on Sunday evenings. (*Note as of January 2021: once the COVID virus crisis clears, these will resume.)

 There are also frequently small street fairs in the Zócalo plaza, with handmade jewelry, arts and crafts, local honey or baked goods, and more.